sasidatta/demo-git/README.md

-# demo-git
+# Git Advanced Demo Website

-Demo sample page
+This project is for demonstrating advanced Git workflows with linting, CI/CD, and GitHub Pages.